larroyo3/Destin/README.md

 # Destin
-A small visual novel made in python with Renpy made in 2019.
+A small visual novel made in python with Ren'py made in 2019.

 ### Requirement
 Dowload Renpy